 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

-Menu trees will be listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
-Mouse clicks will be listed as combinations (e.g. Shift+Left Click+Drag).
+Menu trees are listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
+Mouse clicks aree listed as combinations (e.g. Shift+Left Click+Drag).

 Introduction

 HYDRA (HYperspectral-viewer for Development of Research Applications) is a software developed at SSEC, and some of its functionality has been incorporated into McIDAS-V through the Satellite -> HYDRA chooser.
 The HYDRA chooser is designed to work with multi/hyperspectral data and is capable of performing analysis of the data.
-This includes outputting statistical information from scatter analysis displays of different bands of data and overlaying spectra of various bands.
+This includes reporting statistical information from scatter analysis displays of different bands of data and overlaying spectra of various bands.

 Create a Multispectral Display (AIRS Hyperspectral Data)